jup-ag/space-station/guides/12-general/4-get-your-token-on-jupiter.md

 After 14 days, markets that fit the criteria will continue to be routed on Jupiter.

 :::tip Supported AMMs
-We currently support Fluxbeam, Meteora DLMM, 1Intro, Pump.Fun, Raydium CLMM, Raydium CP, Raydium V4 and Whirlpools for Instant Routing.
+We currently support Fluxbeam, Meteora DLMM, 1Intro, Pump.Fun, Moonshot, Raydium CLMM, Raydium CP, Raydium V4 and Whirlpools for Instant Routing.
 :::

 To ensure your market gets routed on Jupiter after 14 days, your market must fit **one of the following criteria**: